This site uses cookies.

 Secure to the Ground

-Strong winds can topple some arbours if they’re not properly fixed to the ground, so it’s vitally important that you secure them effectively.
+Strong winds can topple some arbours if they are not properly fixed to the ground, so it’s vitally important that you secure them effectively.

-With soil, use post spikes.
+With grass or gravel, use post spikes.
 You can easily drive them into the earth with a hammer.

 Assembling the Arbour